 The problem is not performance but the high expectations of some ridiculous employers that make these employees feel miserable.
 Hopefully, these issues will be resolved soon so that employees can work in peace and customers as well as employers stop whining.

-If you are suffering from stress at work, you should check with your employer and if nothing is done to fix the situation, contact a Los Angeles work-related stress injuries attorney.
+If you are suffering from stress at work, you should check with your employer and if nothing is done to fix the situation, contact a Los Angeles work-related stress injury attorney.